Last week, I finally got my hands on something I’ve been trying to get for more than ten years. This.

 http://www.mysecretatheistblog.com/2013/01/guest-post-sheldon-cooper-confronting.html

-Incredible to read this now and to know that the ‘adults’ were filling these forms out without a second thought.
+4. Incredible to read this now and to know that the ‘adults’ were filling these forms out without a second thought.
 Makes me feel somehow even more abused, like I was just some sort of test guinea pig to these cult leaders.
 Documenting the number of strokes and all; clarifying the position of the wee ones’ body; letting them know they need God’s forgiveness for being such wretched sinners; and so on.
 It’s bizarre because I totally remember all these guidelines coming from the other end (no pun intended) as a kid, yet never suspected they were ACTUAL guidelines.
 What a bunch of brainwashed monkeys.
 Damn

-As a former ACE student, the memories of folks getting in trouble in the school are many.
+5. As a former ACE student, the memories of folks getting in trouble in the school are many.
 Corporal punishment is Biblical.
 Even in public school, corporal punishment was dealt until quite recently.
 We had an option to sign to allow for corporal punishment at my children’s primary school in Akron OH in the early 1990s.

 WHY do educators still feel it is appropriate to strike a child?

-7. Former ACE student says:
+6. Former ACE student

 I was an ACE student beginning in 3rd grade and remember clearly the fear of physical punishment.
 I remember that many of us went to school with our underwear padded with thick layers of toilet paper, hoping it would help!
 My teacher did NOT limit herself to paddling.

-Exactly my same experience… I can remember wearing several pairs of underwear because I’d gotten in trouble the day before and was scared to death there would be “swats” coming the next day.
+• Exactly my same experience… I can remember wearing several pairs of underwear because I’d gotten in trouble the day before and was scared to death there would be “swats” coming the next day.
 I got the most painful spanking I can remember at about the age of 13 or 14… I wish I could remember what I even did wrong, but I can’t.
 I do remember the pastor, who was also the principal (of course) telling me I was getting 5 swats, then I assumed the position just like in this disturbing photo.
 After the second one, I was pretty sure I would never survive 5 of them…it was a large wooden paddle with holes drilled in it.
 After the 3rd one, I fell off the desk and lost it – then somehow he decided that was enough.
 I was embarrassed that my friends could tell I had been crying… some of them got paddled frequently and never seemed to cry, which is something I still can’t figure out.
 What a horrible school experience.

-8. Former ACE student says:
+7. Former ACE student

 Oh, and it was okay for sex offenders to be principals of ACE schools…